sarvex/magisk-files/note.md

 **Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
 Please uninstall Magisk Delta if you don't trust it**

-## 5de796ce-delta
+## 64faa31a-delta

 ### Diffs to 25.2-delta-6

-- Allow SuList apps to load magisk module mounts
+- [MagiskHide] Allow SuList apps to load magisk module mounts
-- Fix MagiskHide and Zygisk become non-functional after enable Core-only mode
+- [General] Fix MagiskHide and Zygisk become non-functional after enable Core-only mode
-- Trim mountinfo before mounting mirrors
+- [General] Trim mountinfo before mounting mirrors
-- Inject `magiskd` by init `exec`, no longer register magisk as service
+- [MagiskInit] Inject `magiskd` by init `exec`, no longer register magisk as service
+- [MagiskHide] Refactor logcat-based hide (it might not work properly with Zygote Preforking enabled)

 ### Diffs to official Magisk